nastasemd/Inspirobot/README.md

 # Inspirobot
-Generating a random image from inspirobot
+Generating a random image from https://inspirobot.me/